WilliamQLiu/williamqliu.github.io/_posts/2016-12-17-virtual-reality.md

 Simple models can be created under 'GameObjects' > '3D Object' > e.g. Cube, Sphere, Capsule, Cylinder, Plane, Quad If you want a complex model (e.g. a rat, a person, a tree), then you need a program like **Blender** or **Maya**

+###Materials

+Materials describe the surface appearance of a 3D object.
+Without Materials, we can't even see our objects.

+The 'Albedo' parameter is the color when light gets reflected; for now think of it as the material's main color.

+###Textures

+Textures are images that get stretched around meshes.

+###Shaders

+You want a good balance between frame rate and realism; use diffuse for faster frames, PBR for realism.

 ###Transforms

 You can **transform** primitives by **position**, **scale**, and **rotation**.